- Ward 3

 I feel I have spent my whole life getting ready for this election.

 This is it.
 I am offering you my vision to get real change happening within the City of Calgary bureaucracy.
-I am asking you to choose someone who has a history of listening and serving; to support someone who isn't in the race because of a paycheck, slate, agenda, or ego; to vote for the councillor that you deserve.
+I am asking you to choose someone who has a history of listening and serving; to support someone who is not in the race because of a paycheck, slate, agenda, party, or ego; to vote for the councillor that you deserve.
 I am asking for your vote.

 Vote for Ian McAnerin.
 Make Ward 3 Matter!